Azure/arc_jumpstart_drops/tutorial_guide/aks_edge_essentials_single_vi/README.md

   ![Screenshot showing Upload Video step 2](./Media/upload_2.png)

 - Switch to the "Body" tab.
+Select "form-data".
 In the Key/value table enter a new key with name "fileName" and then and select the "File" option from the dropdown under the Key column.

   ![Screenshot showing Upload Video step 3](./Media/upload_3.png)